The Silent Phase of Alzheimer’s Disease: From Brain States to Homeostatic Failures

 Significance

-We believe that this understanding is an essential step to uncover the principle basis underlying the transition from a presymptomatic disease stage to clinically evident cognitive AD impairments.
+We believe that this understanding is an essential step to uncover the principal basis underlying the transition from a presymptomatic disease stage to clinically evident cognitive AD impairments.
 The proposed research will elucidate fundamental principles of neuronal function and reveal conceptually novel insights into how to maintain AD in a dormant state.

 Financiële details & Tijdlijn